 If you’re reading my KOHO Premium Review, that likely means you’re already a KOHO user.
 If you happen to be a new user, you can check out my original KOHO review where I go over why KOHO is one of the best prepaid cards in Canada.
-Best of all, if you sign up with my KOHO referral code CASHMONEY20, you’ll get $20 for free when you activate your card and another $40 when you set up a direct load to your account for a total of $60!
+Best of all, if you sign up with my KOHO with my referral link, you’ll get $20 for free.

 As the name implies, KOHO Premium is KOHO’s premium service.
 It comes with a reasonable monthly/annual fee but are the additional benefits you get with this service worth it?
 Keep reading my KOHO Premium review to find out.

 KOHO Premium benefits